-2.1.2 of the acceptance by the owner/operator of the Distribution System of any necessary Modification Offer relevant to the Embedded Power Station;
+2.1.2 of the acceptance by the owner/operator of the Distribution System of any necessary Modification Offer relevant to the Embedded Power Station; and

-2.1.3 The Company and / or the Users as appropriate having received the derogations [if any] required in respect of the Grid Code.
+2.1.3 The Company and / or the Users as appropriate having received the derogations [if any] required in respect of the Grid Code; and

+[2.1.4 The Gate 2 Agreements having been entered into - Gate 1 Agreements with/without Reservation only].

 2.2 If the conditions precedent have not been fulfilled, in the case of 2.1.1 and 2.1.3 within 6 months of the date hereof, and in the case of 2.1.2 within 3 months of the date of receipt by the owner/operator of the Distribution System of the Modification Offer, The Company or the User may rescind this BELLA by giving to the other notice to that effect in which event all rights and liabilities of the parties hereunder and under the CUSC in relation to this Embedded Power Station shall cease.